 Many kids that struggle with low blood sugar wake up screaming in the morning or after a nap.
 They only seem to settle once they have eaten.
-Trying a high-protein, high-fat snack before bed like a roll of turkey or a slice of avocado may be helpful.
-Also, this can be a sign that your child may have mitochondrial dysfunction.
+Trying a high-protein, high-fat snack before bed like a roll of turkey or a slice of avocado may help.

 Parasites tend to be active at night.
 Pinworms, in particular, come out while sleeping.
-You can shine a flash light in the anus to check for pinworms after the child has fallen asleep.
+To learn about how to determine if your child has pinworms, click here.

 Candida (Fungal) Overgrowth in the GI Tract

-Candida albicans is a fungus (yeast) that can get overgrown and out of balance in the GI tract.
-While it's true that everyone has fungus in their GI tract, an overgrowth can disrupt sleep.
-Besides sleep issues, other symptoms of an overgrowth include: inappropriate laughter, rash or cracking between the toes, white patches in the mouth (thrush), high-pitched squealing, episodes of unexplained/intermittent crying, sugar cravings, etc. Read more about yeast overgrowth here.
+Besides sleep issues, symptoms of Candida overgrowth include inappropriate laughter, rash or cracking between the toes, white patches in the mouth (thrush), high-pitched squealing, episodes of unexplained/intermittent crying, sugar cravings, and more.